Censorship in Canada: Online Streaming Act

-CRTC chair, Ian Scott, would later acknowledge that the legislation would allow for user-generated content to be regulated but that the CRTC would not seek to do so.
+CRTC chair Ian Scott would later acknowledge that the legislation would allow for user-generated content to be regulated but that the CRTC would not seek to do so.
 Liberal Heritage Minister Pablo Rodriguez subsequently replaced Scott with Vicky Eatrides, to be the new chair of the CRTC.
-After the bill had passed through the Senate of Canada, Heritage Minister Rodrigeuz and the Liberal government removed a key amendment that was protecting against the regulation of user-generated content.
+After the bill had passed through the Senate, Heritage Minister Rodrigeuz and the Liberal government removed a key amendment that was protecting against the regulation of user-generated content.

+Online News Act

+The Online News Act (Bill C-18) passed through parliament in June 2023, resulting in social media platforms including Google and Meta blocking Canadian news.

+Reporters Without Borders listed Meta's response to the Online News Act among the causes for dropping Canada's place by seven spots on the World Press Freedom Index from 2024 to 2025.
+The 2025 ranking represented an all-time low on the index for Canada.

+Bill S-209

+In December 2022, the Senate passed Bill S-210, introduced by Senator Julie Miville-Dechêne, a bill which proposes that companies be liable for making "sexually explicit" material available to internet users under the age of 18 unless they employ an age verification system.
+The bill gained support from a majority of the House of Commons of Canada including the Conservative Party, Bloc Québécois, New Democratic Party, Green Party, and 15 Liberal Party Members of Parliament.
+The bill was reintroduced a third time by Miville-Dechêne as Bill S-209.

 Digital Safety Commissioner

 In March 2019, following the Christchurch mosque shooting, Minister of Public Safety and Emergency Preparedness Ralph Goodale stated that the government was planning to carefully evaluate whether social media platforms should be required to censor hate speech and extremist content.
 In 2021, Justice Minister David Lametti introduced Bill C-36 to take down online hate speech and fine those who espouse it for up to $50,000, stating that the "online world" has become the new public square and "that public square should be a safe space".

-After Bill C-36 did not pass due to parliament closing during the 2021 Canadian federal election, a new version was drafted in 2022 where a Digital Safety Commissioner would oversee and remove internet content considered harmful.
+After Bill C-36 did not pass due to the dissolution of Parliament and the 2021 Canadian federal election, a new version was drafted in 2022 where a Digital Safety Commissioner would oversee and remove internet content considered harmful.
 The federal government gathered an advisory group, who suggested they remove online content that was "misleading political communications", "propaganda", or content that promoted "unrealistic body image".
 The plan was eventually postponed following these proposals.